Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Some Famous Verses from Wang Bo's Poems

-Dear friends will never be apart, feel like close neighbors even we are afar.
+Dear friends will never be apart, feel like close neighbors even though we are afar.

 Aged but vigorous, and never change one's dream; poverty but firm, and never abandon one's soaring ambition.